 What next for drugs war?

 Marijuana, along with cocaine, heroin and crystal meth, has been a major source of income for Mexican cartels that authorities say generate billions of euros worth of sales annually.

-, Mexico is under pressure to follow the example of Uruguay and liberalize its policy on marijuana.
+But following years of deadly drugs-related violence, Mexico is under pressure to follow the example of Uruguay and liberalize its policy on marijuana.